KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
 7. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+8. Deprecated: Found `npm install electron-rebuild` in file `postinstall`: Replace it with `@electron/rebuild`
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Sonos by CFenner](https://github.com/CFenner/MMM-Sonos)